miso-lims/miso-lims/docs/_posts/2016-01-11-installation-guide.md

 ---
 layout: page
-title: "Administrator's Manual"
+title: "Installation Guide"
 category: adm
 date: 2016-01-11 13:51:46
+order: 1
 ---

-# Running a MISO Instance
+# Installing MISO
 MISO requires some configuration directly in the source code.
 While we plan to change this over time, running an instance of MISO will require building and deploying a fork of the code base with customisations.